• Home

 Assam

 In this region too, red ant eggs along with silkworm pupae and smoked river fish are consumed with the locally made rice wine.
-Rice wine is also consumed during festivals and accompanied with pork cooked with indigenous leafy greens like dimoru paat or fig leaves and mesaki paat or ombe leaves or with dried jute leaves.
+Rice wine is accompanied by pork cooked with Indigenous leafy greens like dimoru paat or fig leaves and mesaki paat or ombe leaves or with dried jute leaves.
 The Ahom community traditionally pair rice wine with roasted rice flour called hando guri and pork cooked with the yeast residue from rice wine.

 Sikkim

-This northeastern state pairs locally-made brew with minced beef and semi-cooked rice or semolina sausages.
+This northeastern state pairs locally-made brew with minced meat and semi-cooked rice or semolina sausages.
 These are seasoned with local herbs and spices and served with a fiery chutney made of fireball chillies.

 This content is not available in your location